Why Greycroft’s Jon Goldman invests in games, esports, AR, and VR

 Goldman: There are a couple of things that I’ve continued to support.
 One is a company down in Los Angeles called Mindshow, which is doing an interactive creativity tool in VR.
 It allows you to set up little interactive scenarios that are game-like, or just set pieces or bits of narrative, shows you can output to YouTube.
 What’s interesting is, instead of having to build something in 3D and program it, it’s very much a program by example system.
 You operate your 3D characters as puppets.
 Anybody with a controller can act out something.
 You can rewind, set the camera angles, re-compose your shot.
 They’re almost like broadcast tools.

-Another one I’ve really loved—you’ve seen TheWave VR, the music system?
+Another one I’ve really loved — you’ve seen TheWave VR, the music system?
 People are skeptical at first, but I’ve never seen anybody not be blown away by it.
 I showed it to the head of Sky Films in the U.K., a guy who must be in his 60s.
 The CEO used to work with Harmonix.
 He’s built the most interesting music play system I’ve seen.
 You’re basically DJing, but that doesn’t really capture it.
 It’s not a facsimile of a DJ deck or anything.
 You’re playing with light and space and shapes to affect the music, You actually see people dancing in a way that wouldn’t have believed unless I saw it.

 GamesBeat: What do you think as far as broader trends that are going on?
 VR seems to be giving way to esports as the hot sector at the moment.

 Goldman: Right.
-I just recently—we’re doing an announcement around this, but I don’t know if it’s ready to publish.
+I just recently — we’re doing an announcement around this, but I don’t know if it’s ready to publish.
 It’s a company doing esports-related stuff in blockchain.
 Two trendy things at once.
 I feel the same way.
 I made a number of bets in VR.
 The market didn’t blow up immediately.
 I have a few companies like the ones I just mentioned that I’m long-term bullish on, but I’m not feeling an intense need to keep adding to the portfolio there.

 GamesBeat: I’m noticing one or two stories related to new esports investments each week now.
-It seems like there’s a groundswell.
+It seems like we’re seeing a groundswell.

 Goldman: There’s one sort of backing trend.
 Let’s separate that purely from the intrinsic value of esports.
 There are a number of wealthy LPs and wealthy individuals in general who may not be able to buy a sports franchise, but this looks like a way to get into team ownership.
 I think you’re seeing a lot of very wealthy people, including existing team owners—the price to get involved is not a big price for them.
 They’re laying some bets there.